ch4444rlie/Fantasy_synthetic_lab/README.md

 ## Usage
 Run missions sequentially in a Jupyter notebook:

-Mission 1: Generate synthetic transactions with realistic AML patterns.
+Mission 1: Generate synthetic transactions with realistic AML patterns.<br>
-Mission 2: Generate PDFs (FantasyDocumentForge) in mission2_documents/.
+Mission 2: Generate PDFs (FantasyDocumentForge) in mission2_documents/.<br>
-Mission 3: Train a Graph autoencoder (Prophecy Familiar) to detect money laundering patterns in Kingdom 1 City 5.
+Mission 3: Train a Graph autoencoder (Prophecy Familiar) to detect money laundering patterns in Kingdom 1 City 5.<br>
 Mission 4: Query transactions and documents with a RAG Chatbot.